 How did we get here?

-Unfortunately for May, she lost her majority, but clung to power thanks to a deal with the ultra-conservative Democratic Unionist Party.
-Despite the deal, May was unable to get her Brexit deal through parliament, thanks to a group of extreme Brexiteers within her own party.
+Unfortunately for May, she lost her majority, but she clung to power thanks to a deal with the ultra-conservative Democratic Unionist Party.
+Despite the deal, May was unable to get her Brexit deal through Parliament, thanks to a group of extreme Brexiteers within her own party.

-May resigned and was replaced by Boris Johnson, a leading figure in the 2016 Leave campaign, who promised as PM that he would get Brexit done before the October 31 2019 deadline.
-But, thanks to the quirks of a law called the Fixed-Term Parliaments Act, Johnson was forced to extend the Brexit deadline before he could call an election.
+May resigned and was replaced by Boris Johnson, a leading figure in the 2016 Leave campaign, who promised as PM that he'd get Brexit done before the Oct.
+31, 2019, deadline.
+But thanks to the quirks of a law called the Fixed-Term Parliaments Act, Johnson was forced to extend the Brexit deadline before he could call an election.

 Who are the main players?

-- Boris Johnson: The current prime minister, Johnson has proved a highly polarizing figure but one who is promising to “get Brexit done” and “unleash the potential of the whole UK.”
-Johnson’s history of Islamophobic, racist and misogynistic comments has been highlighted by his opponents during the campaign, and he has repeatedly been met on the campaign trail by voters who refuse to talk to him or tell him to leave their town.
+- Boris Johnson: The current prime minister has proved a highly polarizing figure who's promising to “get Brexit done” and “unleash the potential of the whole UK.”
+Johnson’s history of Islamophobic, racist, and misogynistic comments has been highlighted by his opponents during the campaign, and he has repeatedly been met on the campaign trail by voters who tell him to leave their town or refuse to talk to him.
 But for all the mistrust of Johnson, he remains the favorite to be the next U.K. prime minister.

 - Jo Swinson: The leader of the Liberal Democrats, Swinson was at one point seen as a critical figure in the formation of any new government when an early poll showed the Lib Dems beating both Labour and the Conservatives, but a poorly run campaign and a lack of real leadership have seen the party’s poll numbers drop significantly.

-- Nigel Farage: Possibly the most polarizing politician of his generation, Farage’s newly formed political party, the Brexit Party, is campaigning on a single issue.
+- Nigel Farage: Possibly the most polarizing politician of his generation, Farage’s newly formed political party, the Brexit Party, is campaigning on that single issue.
 Thanks to a deal with Johnson, they are only running candidates in areas where they won’t siphon votes away from the conservatives.
 But the campaign has been a disaster with candidates defecting to the Tories and Farage speaking to half-empty halls.
-If the polls are accurate, support for the Brexit Party is flatlining on about 3 percent.
-Farage himself has failed to be elected to parliament on seven different occasions, and is not running this time around.
+If the polls are accurate, support for the Brexit Party is flatlining at about 3 percent.
+Farage himself has failed to be elected to Parliament on seven different occasions, and he's not running this time around.

 What are the issues?

-- Brexit: The topic that has dominated British politics for almost four years is the one that is central to this election.
-The Tories say they will leave the EU by the January deadline and renegotiate a trade deal with the EU and U.S. by the end of 2020.
+- Brexit: The topic that has dominated British politics for almost four years is central to this election.
+The Tories say they'll leave the EU by the January deadline and renegotiate a trade deal with the EU and U.S. by the end of 2020.
 Labour, on the other hand, says it will renegotiate the deal with the EU and then put that deal to a second referendum, asking voters if they want to leave the EU with the new deal or to remain in the EU.
 The Liberal Democrats have said they will scrap Brexit altogether — but that is dependent on Swinson becoming prime minister, and there is no chance of that happening.